 Wrap up day one of your crab trail where the locals go, Sea-N-Suds in Gulf Shores.
 Located directly on the beach, you can enjoy beautiful sunsets and the sound of the crashing waves while dining on their outside deck.
 Come hungry because they are famous for their crab claw dinner, served with hush puppies, French fries and slaw.

-Rise and dine at Brick & Spoon in Orange Beach and try their crab cake benny.
-Made with lump blue crab cakes, bacon braised spinach, poached eggs and a housemade hollandaise sauce, you will enjoy every last bite.
+Rise and dine at Brick & Spoon in Orange Beach and treat yourself to the soft-shell crab benny.
+Made with soft-shell crab, Canadian bacon, poached eggs and house-made hollandaise, you will enjoy every last bite.
 Add a bloody Mary to your meal to make this breakfast extra delicious.

 End day two of your crab trail with some of the freshest ingredients in town at Big Fish Restaurant & Bar in Orange Beach.
-Start your meal with their spicy crab salad before enjoying the Black Dragon roll.
-This roll takes sushi to the next level and includes tempura fried soft shell crab, cucumber and Napa cabbage topped with eel & sweet soy sauce.
+Start your meal with the blue crab claws appetizer before enjoying the Black Dragon roll.
+This roll takes sushi to the next level and includes tempura fried soft shell crab, cucumber and Napa cabbage topped with eel and sweet soy sauce.

 - 1 cluster of crab- steamed

 - 1 pkg. large button mushrooms, (about 12-14)

 - 1 7-oz. pkg.
 Sargento Bistro Mozzarella & Asiago cheese (or fresh asiago and mozzarella cheeses)

 1- Preheat oven to 300 degrees.
 Wash mushrooms and set aside to dry.
 (Remove the stems after cleaning the mushrooms.)
 Steam your crab legs and set aside to cool.
 Put softened cream cheese in a large bowl and mix well with a fork.
 Once the crab legs have cooled, remove the meat from shells and put into a separate bowl.
 Chop into smaller pieces.